ToddLGarrison/Todd-Garrison/README.md

 * ✉️  You can contact me at [toddlgarrison@gmail.com](mailto:toddlgarrison@gmail.com)
 * 🚀  I'm currently working on [a travel app Sea to See where users can plan an itinerary for an upcoming trip](http://sea-to-see.herokuapp.com/)
 * 🧠  I'm learning Ruby on Rails
-* ⚡  I started a hot sauce company <Source Fire> Sauce
+* ⚡  I started a hot sauce company SourceFire Sauce

 ### Skills